ArenKDesai/Aren-s-Notes/botany lec.md

 $K^+$ ions are brought in by an uptake using carrier proteins to regulate stomatal opening.

 There are three types of plants that cover habitats:
-1. Mesophytes: Live in moder
+1. Mesophytes: Live in moderately moist environments
+2. Hydrophytes: plants that live in